osisoft/OCS-Docs/Content_Portal/Documentation/Management/Account_Role_1.md

 ## `Get Tenant Role`

-Retrieves an tenant `Role` based on the specified tenant Id and role Id.
+Retrieves a tenant `Role` based on the specified tenant Id and role Id.

 ### Http